-- ascertained by the trust service provider's security and certification policy, - integrated into the guidance of the signatory and - their effect shall be ensured by means of supervision. - (1) The unambiguous assignment and the safe completion of the user session, the confidentiality and integrity of the challenge as well as the integrity of the data to be signed during transmission from the signatory to the QSCD are part of the QSCD's system environment18 and thus outside the scope of this QSCD-certificate.
-It must be ensured that the signatories are informed that components used for the initiation of the signature process (user application) must be suitable protected.
+- ascertained by the trust service provider's security and certification policy, - integrated into the guidance of the signatory or creator of a seal and - their effect shall be ensured by means of supervision. - (1) The unambiguous assignment and the safe completion of the user session, the confidentiality and integrity of the challenge as well as the integrity of the data to be signed during transmission from the signatory or from the creator of the seal to the QSCD are part of the QSCD's system environment20 and thus outside the scope of this QSCD-certificate.
+It must be ensured that the signatories or the creators of the seal are informed that components used for the initiation of the signature process (user application) must be suitable protected.
 The signatories shall keep control of their assigned devices and shall promptly report any circumstance where a credential is compromised according to the defined revocation or suspension procedures. - (2) The QSCD must be operated by a qualified trust service provider under the eIDAS regulation. - (3) The qualified trust service provider must operate the QSCD in a protected environment; this environment must provide sufficient measures to protect the QSCD against physical tampering and unauthorized physical or network access.
-In particular the following procedures shall be adhered to: - Owners of trusted roles for the administration of QSCD components shall be authenticated using private keys stored on certified tokens (e.g., smartcards). - The QSCD or any of its externally stored assets are protected against loss or theft. - The QSCD is regularly inspected to deter and detect tampering (including attempts to access side-channels, or to access connections between physically separate parts of the QSCD, or parts of the hardware appliance). - The QSCD is protected against the possibility of attacks based on emanations (e.g. electromagnetic emanations) according to risks assessed for the operating environment. - The QSCD is protected against unauthorized software and configuration changes. - All instances of the QSCD holding the same assets (e.g. where a key is present as a backup in more than one instance of the QSCD) are protected to an equivalent level. - (4) External authentication mechanisms, which are used to authenticate a user in order to create a qualified electronic signature, shall correspond to an authentication means equivalent to EC Implementing Regulation 2015/1502 for assurance level substantial or higher19.
+In particular the following procedures shall be adhered to: - Owners of trusted roles for the administration of QSCD components shall be authenticated using private keys stored on certified tokens (e.g., smartcards). - The QSCD or any of its externally stored assets are protected against loss or theft. - The QSCD is regularly inspected to deter and detect tampering (including attempts to access side-channels, or to access connections between physically separate parts of the QSCD, or parts of the hardware appliance). - The QSCD is protected against the possibility of attacks based on emanations (e.g. electromagnetic emanations) according to risks assessed for the operating environment. - The QSCD is protected against unauthorized software and configuration changes. - All instances of the QSCD holding the same assets (e.g. where a key is present as a backup in more than one instance of the QSCD) are protected to an equivalent level.